 Even if you’ve had a heart attack, you can still improve your odds for a healthy life by improving your diet.

 Many people know that a healthy diet can help prevent heart disease.
-But results of a new study published in the September online edition of JAMA Internal Medicine claim that even after experiencing a heart attack, you can improve your odds for a healthy life by following well-established guidelines for a healthy diet.
+But results of a new study published in JAMA Internal Medicine claim that even after experiencing a heart attack, you can improve your odds for a healthy life by following well-established guidelines for a healthy diet.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-David Frid, MD, staff physician, did not participate in the study, but reviewed the results.
+Cardiologist David Frid, MD, did not participate in the study, but reviewed the results.
 “This study suggests that lifestyle changes, specifically those geared toward making changes in your diet, will have an impact…I think it’s something we’ve assumed for a long time,” says Dr. Frid.

 Researchers wanted to examine the effect of diet on patients who had already suffered a myocardial infarction or heart attack.

 They analyzed the eating habits of 2,258 women and 1,840 men and assigned each person a score that rated the health of his or her diet.

 Factors considered included how much red meat, sugary sodas and salt a person ate versus how many vegetables, whole grains and nuts were included in daily diets.

 The article claims that people who had the highest scores or the healthiest diets had a reduction in risk for future cardiac events and death compared to those who had the lowest scores, or the most unhealthy diets.

 However, cardiologist Steven Nissen, MD, points out that the JAMA Internal Medicine article on diet after a heart attack did not adequately consider that patients who ate a healthier diet also were more likely to engage in other heart-healthy behaviors.
 “The authors did not fully account for all of these other behaviors,” Dr. Nissen says.